 How to register

-It’s your responsibility to register yourself on the electoral register.
+It’s your responsibility to register your details on the electoral register.

-You’ll need your national insurance number, which will be on your national insurance card, your payslips, or any letters about benefits or tax credits.
+You’ll need your national insurance number, your payslips, or any letters about benefits or tax credits.
 If you can't find your national insurance number, check Gov.UK's find a national insurance number.

 Viewing the electoral register